Sign up for the DPO Europe Newsletter

 There are the following types of legal bases for personal data processing:

-In the example of selling an airplane ticket and checking against the “black list”, two different legal bases are used: for purpose 1 – a contract, for purpose 2 – a legal obligation.
+In the example of selling an airplane ticket and checking against the “black list”, two different legal bases are used.
+For purpose 1 – a contract, for purpose 2 – a legal obligation.

 Privacy Police Audit/Drafting